funnywordsmagicman/minions-guide-timeline/MAIN.md

 ## Important

-&emsp; This repo is not an official asset owned by Mojang, nor is it officially endorsed.
-This is a NON-COMMERCIAL and personal project, and has no corporate affiliation.
+&emsp; This repository is not an official asset of Mojang AB and is not endorsed or affiliated with Mojang or Microsoft.
+This is a personal, non-commercial project intended for educational or informational purposes.
+All Minecraft-related logos, assets, and trademarks are the property of Mojang AB / Microsoft.
+No rights to the official intellectual property are granted.

 <br>